Bryan Reynolds Player Props: Pirates vs. Dodgers

 Bryan Reynolds At The Plate

-- Among the qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 43rd and he is 47th in slugging.
+- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 46th and he is 51st in slugging.

-- Reynolds has picked up a hit in 73.9% of his 69 games this season, with multiple hits in 21.7% of those games.
+- In 72.9% of his 70 games this season, Reynolds has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Reynolds has an RBI in 23 of 69 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in four contests.
+- Reynolds has an RBI in 23 of 70 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 27 of 69 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.